sakaiproject/sakai/basiclti/docs/PLACEMENTS.md

 https://www.imsglobal.org/spec/lti-ags/v2p0#score-publish-service

 Properly done, this leads to a very nice UI flow.
-Tsugi has several tools that implement this flow very nicely and if you are interested a demo is pretty simple to do.
+Tsugi has several tools that implement this flow very nicely and if you are interested a demo is simple to do.
 We test these flows as a part of our regular QA of Assignments + LTI.

 Since this is triggered by signals in the return data from the Deep-Linking flow, there is no reason to